devSchacht/essential-image-optimization/app/partials/book.md

         alt="responsive art direction in action, adapting to show more or less of an image in a cropped manner depending on device"
          />
 </picture>
-<figcaption>Eric Portis put together an excellent [sample](https://ericportis.com/etc/cloudinary/) of how responsive images can be used for art-direction.
+<figcaption>Art direction: Eric Portis put together an excellent [sample](https://ericportis.com/etc/cloudinary/) of how responsive images can be used for art-direction.
 This example adapt's the main hero image's visual characteristics at different breakpoints to make best use of the available space.</figcaption>
 </figure>

 ## Lazy Load non-critical Images